 Do not roll the person over unless the person is vomiting or choking on blood, or you need to check for breathing.
 If you need to roll the person over:

 One person should be located at the person's head; the other at the person's side.

-Keep the person's head, neck, and back in line with each other while you roll him or her onto one side.
+Keep the person's head, neck, and back in line while you roll him or her onto one side.

-- DO NOT remove a helmet if a spinal injury is suspected.
+- Do not remove a football helmet or pads if a spinal injury is suspected.

-Call you local emergency number (such as 911) if you think someone has a spinal cord injury.
-DO NOT move the person unless there is urgent danger.
+Call your local emergency number (such as 911) if you think someone has a spinal cord injury.
+Do not move the person unless there is urgent danger.